-In case paddling far and fast is your priority then a solid paddleboard is for you.
+If driving far and fast is your priority, then a solid paddleboard is for you.

-A solid paddleboard is a little more rigid as compared to an inflatable paddleboard, which can offer a further stable feel, particularly when riding through waves.
+A solid paddleboard is slightly more rigid than a paddleboard, which can offer further strength, mainly when riding through waves.

-These boards similarly tend to ride lower, which can likewise create a further stable feel.
+These boards similarly tend to ride lower, which can likewise create a more stable feel.